Muneendra007/DMM-visualizer/README.md

 ##  Description
-The project is a tool to simulate and visualize memory management techniques like paging, segmentation, and virtual memory.
-It allows user-defined inputs for memory allocation, page faults, and replacement algorithms (FIFO, LRU).
+This project is a step-by-step simulation tool built using HTML, CSS, and JavaScript that demonstrates core memory management techniques such as paging, segmentation, and virtual memory.
+The user can input parameters like page references, frame sizes, or segment details, and the tool visually represents how memory is allocated and managed.
+Unlike real-time systems, this simulator updates memory status based on user actions (e.g., clicking "Next Step" or "Simulate") rather than continuous live updates.LRU).

 ## Module-Wise Breakdown
 ### Module 1: Paging Module
-- Implements **FIFO** and **LRU** page replacement algorithms.
+-Implements FIFO and LRU page replacement algorithms.
-- Tracks page faults and updates memory frames dynamically.
+-Simulates how pages are loaded, replaced, and faults are handled.
-- Maintains a history of page allocations for visualization.
+-Operates step-by-step through a user-controlled interface.

 #### Key Functions:
-- Dynamically allocates memory in the heap at runtime.
+-Accepts page reference strings and frame size from the user.
-- Supports single and multiple block memory allocation.
+-Updates memory frames on each step (button click).
-- Allows resizing of previously allocated memory.
+-Highlights page hits and faults visually.

-- Frees allocated memory to prevent memory leaks.
+###Module 2: Segmentation Simulation Module

-#### Key Functions:
+-Simulates logical segmentation (e.g., stack, code, heap).
-- Manages memory blocks dynamically in the heap.
+-Accepts user-defined segments and memory size.
-- Allocates and deallocates memory as per user/program needs.
+-Displays how segments are mapped into memory blocks.

-- Tracks memory fragmentation and available memory.
+###Key Features:

-- Ensures efficient memory utilization and prevents memory leaks.
+-User submits segment base and limit values.

-### Module 3: Visualization Module
+-Simulator displays segment allocation statically or in steps.
-- Uses **Matplotlib** to graphically represent memory changes over time.
+-Detects and flags invalid segment accesses.

-- Displays page frames and their updates at each step.
+###Module 3: Visualization Module
-- Provides a clear timeline of memory allocation.
+-Uses HTML elements (e.g., grids, tables, or canvas) to represent memory.

-#### Key Functions:
+-Updates visuals only after user input or step command.
-- Allocates memory for function calls and local variables.
+-No background animation or automatic update loop.

-- Automatically frees memory when function execution completes.
+Key Features:
-- Manages function call stack and recursion depth.
+-Color-coded memory cells.
-- Prevents stack overflow by managing function calls effectively.
+-Visual representation of memory frames or segments.

-### Module 4: Graphical User Interface (GUI) Module
+-Optional step-tracking to review past allocations.

-- Built with **Tkinter** to provide a user-friendly interface.
+###Module 4: Graphical User Interface (GUI) Module
-- Allows users to input page requests, frame sizes, and segment details.
+-Designed with HTML/CSS for layout and styling.
-- Displays results and page fault counts using message boxes.
+-Controlled using JavaScript to handle simulation logic and DOM updates.

-#### Key Functions:
+-Provides a clean, intuitive interface for user interaction.

-- Graphically represents memory usage (Heap vs Stack).
+###Key Features:
-- Tracks memory allocation, deallocation, and fragmentation.
+-Input forms for memory size, page/segment data.
-- Provides real-time updates on memory consumption.
+-Buttons for simulation control (Start, Next Step, Reset).
-- Helps in identifying inefficient memory usage.
+-Displays output such as page fault count, memory usage, etc.

 Contributors:
 - @Muneendra007